ibm-cloud-docs/EventStreams/connecting_mq.md

 So, you now have the Kafka Connect runtime that is deployed and running in {{site.data.keyword.containershort}}.
 Next, let's configure and start the IBM MQ Connector.

 ## Step 6.
-Configure the mq-source json file
+Configure the mq-source JSON file
 {: #step6_config_json_mq}

 Edit the `mq-source.json` file that is located in `kafka-connect-mq-source/config` so that, at a minimum, the required properties are completed with your information.